 Flying reptavians that act as steeds for desert travelers among the giant sinkholes of Utapau.
 They are also found flying among the rocky spires of Shantipole.

-- Giant Flyer: A large, vaguely pterodactyl-like creature.
+- Giant Flyer: A large, vaguely pterosaur-like creature.

 - Horse of a Different Color: Draconic pseudo-pterosaurs used as flying mounts on a world of giant sinkholes.

-- Meaningful Name: Surprise, the Dactillion looks like a Pterodactylus!
+- Meaningful Name: Why yes, the Dactillion looks like a Pterodactylus indeed.

 - Mix-and-Match Critters: They look like a cross between dragons, lizards and pterosaurs.